Convenience Store Gondola Shelving

 ParameterC-Store Standard

-Section Width48in standard; 36in for tight floor plans
+Section Width48in standard; 36in for tight floor plans [cite: Lozier catalog, Island Section widths]

-Island Height60-72in keeps product accessible without step stools
+Island Height60-72in, keeps product accessible without step stools

-Shelf Depth16in for most categories; 13in for cooler adjacency
+Shelf Depth16in for most categories; 13in for cooler adjacency [cite: Lozier catalog line 202, standard shelf depths]

-Shelf StyleTL standard; DL for gravity-feed snacks and candy
+Shelf StyleTL standard; DL for gravity-feed snacks and candy [cite: Lozier catalog line 2219, DL 30deg downslope]

-EndcapsEndcap sections at cooler door approach and checkout
+EndcapsEndcap sections at cooler door approach and checkout [cite: Lozier catalog line 8169, End Cap widths 3ft/4ft]

-FinishPlatinum (PLT) or Cool White (W08)
+FinishPlatinum (PLT) or Cool White (W08) [cite: LozierFinishMap.php Standard tier]

 Key Fixture Requirements for C-Stores